SAP-samples/btp-terraform-mooc-terra1/README.md

 ## Known Issues
 <!-- You may simply state "No known issues. -->

-## How to obtain support
-[Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug or have questions about the content.
+## Support, Feedback, Contributing

+❓ - If you have a *question* you can ask it here in [GitHub Discussions](https://github.com/SAP-samples/btp-terraform-mooc-terra1/discussions/) or in the [SAP Community](https://answers.sap.com/questions/ask.html).

+🐞 - If you find a bug, feel free to create a [bug report](https://github.com/SAP-samples/btp-terraform-mooc-terra1/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBUG%5D).

+For more information about how to contribute, the project structure, and additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).